NREL/ATB-calc/README.md

 Python files and Jupyter notebooks for processing the Annual Technology Baseline (ATB) electricity data and determining LCOE and other metrics.
 All documentation and data for the ATB is available at the [ATB website](https://atb.nrel.gov).

 ## Installation and Requirements
 The pipeline requires [Python](https://www.python.org) 3.10 or newer.
-Dependancies can be installed using `pip`: **TODO possibly include note about installing jupyter**
+Dependancies can be installed using `pip`:

 ```
 $ pip install -r requirements.txt
 ```

+Note that some examples may require additional dependencies such as Jupyter.
+See the README files in individual directories for specifics.

 Once Python and all dependancies are installed the installation can be tested by running: